FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Experiments

-\smartparagraph{FilFL (FedProx with $\chi$GF and RS) vs FedProx (RS).} We compare the performance of FilFL (FedProx with $\chi$GF) against FedProx, both using RS for selection.
+We compare the performance of FilFL (FedProx with $\chi$GF) against FedProx, both using RS for selection.
 Fig. \ref{fig:fedprox_femnist} demonstrates that FilFL using $\chi$GF achieves significantly superior performance compared to FedProx on the FEMNIST dataset.
 Specifically, the left plot illustrates that FilFL with DGF and RGF achieves approximately 7 and 4 percentage points higher test accuracy, respectively than FedProx.
-The middle and right plots reveal lower training and test loss for FilFL than FedProx, with RGF displaying notably reduced test loss.
-In Appendix \ref{appendix:fedprox_rs}, we provide the results on the Shakespeare dataset, where FilFL with DGF and RGF attains around 3 and 6 percentage points higher test accuracy, respectively than FedProx.
+The right plot reveals lower training loss for FilFL than FedProx.
+Moreover, Fig.\ref{fig:fedprox_shakespeare_}, shows the results on the Shakespeare dataset, where FilFL with DGF and RGF attains around 3 and 6 percentage points higher test accuracy, respectively than FedProx.